 GPS runs, invoice drops, payout hits your Stripe account.

-| Walker tier on Rover (reported take-home) | Same gross on Clickity Clack | Gained per year |
+| Walker tier on the dominant platform (reported take-home) | Same gross on Clickity Clack | Gained per year |

 |---|---|---|